 The construction and operation of the track is crucial to delivering fast and reliable freight rail service between Melbourne and Brisbane.

-The Environmental Impact Statement (EIS), including investigations and field studies is now on exhibition and open for feedback from 8 December 2020 until 7 February 2021.
+The Environmental Impact Statement, including investigations and field studies was on public exhibition from 8 December 2020 until 7 February 2021.

 Following the exhibition, we will publish all submissions received during the exhibition and ask Australian Rail Track Corporation to address any issues raised by the community, council and government agencies.

 Australian Rail Track Corporation will prepare a formal Response to Submissions (RTS) report, which we will make publicly available.